MEET TOMASZ DRYBALA

 • Decision-making under intensity

-Experienced firsthand how confidence, urgency, and emotional momentum distort clarity and timing—later analyzing these through the lens of neurochemical feedback.
+Experienced firsthand how confidence, urgency, and emotional momentum distort clarity and timing, later analysing these through the lens of neurochemical feedback.

 • Strategic pattern recognition

-Identified and deconstructed recurring behavioral loops.
+Identified and deconstructed recurring behavioural loops.
 Insights that now form the basis of the cognitive and neurobiological frameworks I teach.

 These years provided more than experience.
-They gave me a practical, field-based lens into how leadership behavior is shaped—not by intention alone, but by patterns embedded deep within the brain’s predictive systems.
+They gave me a practical, field-based lens into how leadership behaviour is shaped—not by intention alone, but by patterns embedded deep within the brain’s predictive systems.

 1984 - 1998.